How To Start Your Baby on Solids And Support Their Development

 • Model the eating behavior you want to see and join your baby during mealtimes.

 One of the most common obstacles for parents when transitioning to solid foods is giving up too soon.
-This can happen when a baby has a negative response to a food, such a skin reaction, or if a food is rejected more than a few times.
+This can happen when a baby has a negative response to a food, such as a skin reaction, or if a food is rejected more than a few times.

 Remember that all exposure counts.
 A nibble, a lick, or simply the feeling of food between the palm and the fingers is a form of positive exposure.